AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 South Dakota’s at-fault insurance system means the person who caused an accident is responsible for the other party’s property damages and bodily injuries, as well as their own.
 Regarding negligence laws, the state is unique with slight-gross comparative negligence.
 That means the plaintiff, or the accident victim, can only recover money if they displayed “slight” negligence and the defendant displayed “gross” negligence.

-However, the state legislature does not define these two thresholds in terms of percentages, so it’s up to the judge’s discretion to determine compensation, if any.
+However, the state legislature does not define percentages for what constitutes “slight” or “gross” negligence, so it’s up to the discretion of the judge to determine compensation, if any.

 Uninsured Motorists